Ensuring Data Quality in AI

 Dynamic Data

-It's important to understand that data is not stagnant – it evolves over time.
+It's important to understand that data is not stagnant – it evolves.
 Ensuring that data stays accurate, complete, and timely amidst constant changes presents a challenge.
-For instance, in the domain of AI-driven market analysis the rapid changes in market conditions result in data becoming outdated.
+For instance, in the domain of AI-driven market analysis, the rapid changes in market conditions result in data becoming outdated.
 This necessitates continuous updates and validation to retain its relevance and accuracy.

 Data Governance and Standardization